 How do companies hire employees?
-Hiring, from the job applicant perspective, includes several steps.
-From the time you apply for a job until the time you accept a job offer, you will go through a series of steps as you progress through the recruiting and hiring process from completing a job application to coming on board as a new employee.
+Hiring, from the job applicant perspective, includes several stages.
+From the time you apply for a job until the moment you accept a job offer, you will progress through a series of steps in the recruiting and hiring process.

 The first step in the hiring process is, of course, to apply for jobs and to get your application into contention for the jobs you are interested in.

 Depending on the organization and the job, you may apply online, email a resume and cover letter, or apply in-person.